arturdryomov/pages/content/posts/2019-10-06-kotlin-enum-recipes.md

     application:navigationIcon="close"/>
 ```

-Instead of matching to constants in `NavigationBar.kt` it is better
+Instead of `Int`-matching in `NavigationBar.kt` it is better
-to declare `enum` as an XML mirror.
+to declare an `enum` as a direct XML mirror.

 ```kotlin
 enum class NavigationIcon(val attrValue: Int) {